 Sufficient outside air supply, which is usually delivered via the commercial HVAC system, is essential to maintain a healthy office environment.

-It will dilute the contaminants and viruses that may be released from people, products, furnishings, and fixtures, building materials and equipment, and minimize infection risks for the occupants.
+It will dilute the contaminants and viruses that may be released from people, products, furnishings, fixtures, building materials, and equipment, and minimize infection risks for the occupants.

 External Air Quality